This workshop will take place at the Buddhist Library. It is limited to 20 places. Registration is essential.

 This workshop will incorporate meditation and mindfulness techniques from the beginning along with some information on the types of impact physical and psychological shock can have on the way the brain works and how meditation and the practice of mindfulness can be of benefit and help heal the mind.
 Participants will be guided through different meditation techniques incorporating Tibetan singing/healing bowls to hopefully identify a practice or pathway that will lead you to calming the mind and being at peace.

-This workshop is by donation but please book ahead as it is limited to 15 people only [first come first serve] and please contact the library if you wish to discuss any aspects of this workshop and what will be involved.
+This workshop is by donation but please book ahead as it is limited to 20 people only [first come first serve] and please contact the library if you wish to discuss any aspects of this workshop and what will be involved.
+You will need to register before 4pm on Thursday 9th of March as the Library is not staffed from Friday to to Monday (inclusive).

 This workshop is not a substitute for professional healthcare/medical services.
 You should speak to your healthcare provider for any concern you have about your mental health.